Muzadded/mcp_sql_assistant/README.md

 Uses OptimizedSQLQueryTool to connect to your DB and handle requests.

-Exposes tools the UI can call:
+#Exposes tools the UI can call:
--run_query(query)
+- run_query(query)
--get_table_info(table_name)
+- get_table_info(table_name)
--get_focused_schema(relevant_tables)
+- get_focused_schema(relevant_tables)
--get_sample_data(table_name, limit)
+- get_sample_data(table_name, limit)
--get_last_query()
+- get_last_query()
--get_performance_stats()
+- get_performance_stats()
--clear_cache()
+- clear_cache()
--optimize_query(query)
+- optimize_query(query)
--Logs performance stats and helps you spot heavy queries.
+- Logs performance stats and helps you spot heavy queries.
--Connection string is set here when the tool is created.
+- Connection string is set here when the tool is created.
 The default is:
 ```bash
 OptimizedSQLQueryTool(db_uri="mysql+pymysql://root:@localhost/bigshop")
 ```
--Update it to match your DB or change it to read from os.getenv("DB_URL").
+- Update it to match your DB or change it to read from os.getenv("DB_URL").

-tools/sql_tools.py (DB engine + helpers)
+#tools/sql_tools.py (DB engine + helpers)
--Connects to the database with SQLAlchemy and LangChain SQL tools.
+- Connects to the database with SQLAlchemy and LangChain SQL tools.
--Adds a LIMIT automatically to large SELECT queries.
+- Adds a LIMIT automatically to large SELECT queries.
--Caches schema and table lists for speed.
+- Caches schema and table lists for speed.
--Tracks query history and returns performance stats.
+- Tracks query history and returns performance stats.
--Provides a simple complexity analysis with suggestions.
+- Provides a simple complexity analysis with suggestions.

-.env.example
+#.env.example
--Template for environment variables.
+- Template for environment variables.
 Copy to .env and fill in:
--GROQ_API_KEY
+- GROQ_API_KEY
--DB_URL
+- DB_URL

-requirements.txt
+#requirements.txt
--Python packages used across the app:
+- Python packages used across the app:
--mcp, mcp-use, langchain-mcp-adapters
+- mcp, mcp-use, langchain-mcp-adapters
--langchain-groq, langchain-community
+- langchain-groq, langchain-community
--streamlit
+- streamlit
--pymysql
+- pymysql